hiralalrathor/evantsystem/README.md

 ## Notes for College Submission

 This project uses SQLite so it can run without a separate database server.
 For a larger production version, SQLite can be replaced with MySQL or PostgreSQL while keeping the same table design.

-Payment is recorded for project/demo purposes.
-The app stores the selected method and transaction/reference number, while the actual money transfer happens outside the app through UPI, bank transfer, cash, or another method entered by the organizer.